merovex-press/stranded-series/README.md

 ### Clarance Dankworth (ally)

 Clarance is "Blaster" to Albert's "Master," and the reason why they had to flee New Briton Orbital.
-He is read and willing to fight, and has a knack for being proficient in any weapon.
+He is a _Blood Knight_, lives for fighting and battle, and has a knack for being proficient in any weapon.
 During the first season, he is such a loyal companion of Albert's that the natives haul him away to kill him...Rasputin style.
 He manages to survive, later coming back with a rebel army of sorts as an effort to save Albert.
 Fiercely loyal to Albert.

 More on [Clarance Dankworth](./series-bible/03-Characters/clarance-dankworth.md)